-3 The amounts represent base salary salary sacrifice and employer superannuation contributions.
+2 The amounts represent base salary, employer superannuation contributions, any cash allowances and salary sacrifice payments.

-4 The amounts represent the fair value of annual deferred base pay grants amortised over the two-year deferral period.
-5 This comprises annual leave and long service leave entitlements accrued but not taken during the financial year.
+3 The amounts represent the fair value of annual deferred base pay grants amortised over the two-year deferral period.

+4 This comprises annual leave and long service leave entitlements accrued but not taken during the financial year.

-6 This represents the cash component of Group Bonus awards accrued but not paid in respect to the financial year.
+5 This represents the cash component of Group Bonus awards accrued but not paid in respect to the financial year.
 The awards are paid to the Senior Managers after the financial year end.
 One-third of the STI awards of \$100,000 or greater are deferred for two years into shares in the Bank.

-7 This represents the fair value of performance right and loan funded share grants amortised over the applicable four year performance periods and the fair value STI deferred share grants amortised over the two-year deferral period.
+6 This represents the fair value of performance right and loan funded share grants amortised over the applicable 4-year performance periods and the fair value STI deferred share grants amortised over the 2-year deferral period and any other equity-based awards where applicable.